 If you don’t want to put an oily paramotor into your nice clean car, you could use a carry rack.
 This is something I use when I travel with my paramotor, and need the extra boot space for other things.

 To see which carry rack I use CLICK HERE.
 These carry racks are also great for paramotors that don’t have removable cages, or ones that take a long time to assemble at the field.

 10. Choose a good manufacturer

 There are some really good paramotor manufacturers out there, but also some bad ones.
-I won't mention names, but I know of manufacturers that quickly sell and dispatch paramotors, but if you need parts or service, they aren't interested.
+I won’t mention names, but I know of manufacturers that are quick to sell and dispatch paramotors, but if you need spare parts or service they aren’t interested.

 This might seem like a hassle, but you’re about to give a lot of money to them, the least they can do is offer good after sales service.

 Here’s a great series of videos I found that will help you choose a paramotor

 You now know exactly how to get the best paramotor for your money.
 Do everything mentioned in this article, and you will get an excellent machine perfectly suited to you that will last you many years.

 Take your time on each step, and don’t rush into it and make mistakes like I did as a beginner.
 If you’re on a tight budget you can check out my guide to flying on a budget HERE.